stormpath/stormpath-documentation/source/errors.rst

 **Message**

+Malformed query.
+Ensure each name/value pair has a valid name and value.

 **User Message**

 *(Same as above)*

-Malformed query.
-One or more query criteria parameters were not specified correctly.

 Error 2101
 -------------

 **Message**

+The specified query parameter must have a corresponding value.

 **User Message**

 *(Same as above)*

-The supplied query parameter must have a corresponding value.

 Error 2102
 -------------

 **Message**

+The specified query parameter can only have a single value.

 **User Message**

 *(Same as above)*

-The supplied query parameter may only have a single value and the parameter cannot be specified more than once.

 Error 2103
 -------------

 **Message**

+The specified query parameter value is invalid or an unexpected type.

 **User Message**

 *(Same as above)*

-The supplied query parameter value is invalid or an unexpected type.

 Error 2104
 -------------

 **Message**

+The ``orderBy`` query value contains an invalid order statement.
+An order statement must be a queryable property optionally followed by a ``\`` space character and order direction token (``asc`` or ``desc``).

 **User Message**

 *(Same as above)*

-The ``orderBy`` query parameter value contains an invalid order statement.

 Error 2105
 -------------

 **Message**

+The specified query value is not supported.

 **User Message**

 *(Same as above)*

-Unsupported Query Property: specifying a property not recognized as queryable.

 Error 2106
 -------------

 **Message**

+The specified orderBy value is not supported.

 **User Message**

 *(Same as above)*

-Unsupported Order Property: specifying a property for sort ordering that cannot be sorted.

 Error 2107
 -------------

 **Message**

+The specified reference does not support expansion.

 **User Message**

 *(Same as above)*

-Unsupported Expand Property: specifying a property for expansion when the property is not expandable.

-Error 108
+Error 2108
 -----------

 **Message**

+Invalid range specified: end value should be greater than start value.

 **User Message**

 *(Same as above)*

-**Further Information**

 3XXX: Custom Data
 =================